-In the two colophon poems of the Literati Gathering, it is easily noticeable that they follow the same -uwng rhyme and use even the same rhyming characters, but the tonal patterns are rarely discussed by scholars.
+The two colophon poems of the Literati Gathering follow the same -uwng rhyme and even use the same rhyming characters, but scholars rarely discuss tonal patterns.
 We can see the patterns of the level- and oblique-tonal combinations in the poems.
-They signify the ups and downs of the tones of the characters, and therefore, ups and downs of the rhythms of the lines.
-The tonal and rhyme patterns of the poems would constitute standardized prosodic properties, which were pleasing to the ears of the cultural elites because they were educated to follow the rhyme and phonetic values set in the Widened Rhymes and Collected Rhymes authorized by the government.
+They signify the rising and falling of the tones of the characters and, therefore, the ups and downs of the rhythms of the lines.
+The tonal and rhyme patterns of the poems would constitute standardised prosodic properties that were pleasing to the ears of the cultural elites because they were educated to follow the rhyme and phonetic values set in the Widened Rhymes and Collected Rhymes sanctioned by the state.
 In order to resonate with Huizong’s poems, Cai Jing followed almost the same tonal and rhyme patterns.
-That is to say, while chanting aloud poems composed by Huizong and Cai Jing, listeners repeatedly heard the same melodies.
-We should not make light of the importance of repeating the same melody to the listeners’ memory because hearing the melody two or three times would naturally strengthen the listeners’ impression of the melody.
-We recall that in Cao Zhi’s preface of the Zequan’s Techniques, he emphasized the importance of encores because listeners would better understand the deeper messages of the melody.
-The same principle is at work in the chanting of the melodies of the poems because the poems are not merely groupings of characters but also contain prosodic properties.
+That is to say while reciting poems composed by Huizong and Cai Jing, listeners repeatedly heard the same melodies.
+We should not underestimate the importance of repeating the same melody to the listeners’ memory because hearing the melody two or three times would naturally strengthen the listeners’ impression of the melody.
+We recall that in Cao Zhi’s preface to Zequan’s Techniques, he emphasized the importance of encores so listeners would better understand the deeper meaning of the melody.
+The same principle is at work in chanting the poetic melodies because the poems are not merely groupings of characters but also contain prosodic properties.

 Cai Jing’s poem inscribed on the Qin Listening follows the same -uwng rhyme but adopts different rhyming characters and a different tonal pattern.
-Did it serve as a tribute to the two poems on the Literati Gathering?
-If the Literati Gathering (painted before 1109?) really antedate the Qin Listening (before 1120?), Cai’s Qin Listening poem would be paying homage to the two Literati Gathering poems in adopting the same rhyme, even as it retains its uniqueness.
-If the three poems had any relationship, the melodic functions of chanting, whose pleasing sounds and rhythms repeatedly impressed the listeners, could not be ignored.
+Was this a tribute to the two poems on the Literati Gathering?
+If the Literati Gathering (painted before 1109) predates the Qin Listening (before 1120), then Cai’s Qin Listening poem was paying homage to the two Literati Gathering poems by adopting the same rhyme.
+If the three poems had any relationship, the melodic functions of chanting, whose pleasing sounds and rhythms impressed the listeners, could not be ignored.